jruels/microservices-k8s/labs/LAB07-Prometheus.md

 ## Deploy Sample Application

-Let's deploy a sample application to monitor:
+Let's deploy a sample application to monitor.
+You can either:
+- **Use VS Code**: Create a new file called `sample-app.yaml` in VS Code editor and add the contents below
+- **Use terminal**: Run the command below to create the file

 ```bash
 cat > sample-app.yaml << 'EOF'